16th Street Baptist Church bombing: Prosecution of Robert Chambliss

-In his rebuttal closing argument, defense attorney Art Hanes Jr. attacked the evidence presented by the prosecution as being purely circumstantial, adding that, despite the existence of similar circumstantial evidence, Chambliss had not been prosecuted in 1963 of the church bombing.
+In his rebuttal closing argument, defense attorney Art Hanes Jr. attacked the evidence presented by the prosecution as being purely circumstantial, adding that, despite the existence of similar circumstantial evidence, Chambliss had not been prosecuted in 1963 for the church bombing.
 Hanes noted conflicting testimony among several of the 12 witnesses called by the defense to testify as to Chambliss's whereabouts on the day of the bombing.
 A policeman and a neighbor had each testified that Chambliss was at the home of a man named Clarence Dill on that day.

 Following the closing arguments, the jury retired to begin their deliberations, which lasted for over six hours and continued into the following day.
 On November 18, 1977, they found Robert Chambliss guilty of the murder of Carol Denise McNair.
 He was sentenced to life imprisonment for her murder.
 At his sentencing, Chambliss stood before the judge and stated: "Judge, your honor, all I can say is God knows I have never killed anybody, never have bombed anything in my life ...
 I didn't bomb that church."

 On the same afternoon that Chambliss's guilty verdict was announced, prosecutor Baxley issued a subpoena to Thomas Blanton to appear in court about the 16th Street Baptist Church bombing.
 Although Baxley knew he had insufficient evidence to charge Blanton at this stage, he intended the subpoena to frighten Blanton into confessing his involvement and negotiating a plea deal to turn state evidence against his co-conspirators.
 Blanton, however, hired a lawyer and refused to answer any questions.

 Chambliss appealed his conviction, as provided under the law, saying that much of the evidence presented at his trial—including testimony relating to his activities within the KKK—was circumstantial; that the 14-year delay between the crime and his trial violated his constitutional right to a speedy trial; and the prosecution had deliberately used the delay to try to gain an advantage over Chambliss's defense attorneys.
 This appeal was dismissed on May 22, 1979.

 Robert Chambliss died in the Lloyd Noland Hospital and Health Center on October 29, 1985, at the age of 81.
 In the years since his incarceration, Chambliss had been confined to a solitary cell to protect him from attacks by fellow inmates.
 He had repeatedly proclaimed his innocence, insisting Gary Thomas Rowe Jr. was the actual perpetrator.